Inzhenerka/docs.getdbt.tech/website/docs/docs/mesh/catalogs/snowflake-catalog-support.md

 ## External catalogs

-Example configurations for external catalogs.
+Example setup for external catalogs.
+For Snowflake to interact with external catalogs, a catalog integration must be created.

 <Tabs>